GoogleChrome/web.dev/src/site/content/en/blog/blibli/index.md

 ---
 title: "Blibli's PWA generates 10x more revenue per user than their previous mobile website"
-subhead: "How Blibli achieved a 42% reduction in bounce rates, an 8x improvement in mobile percent conversions, and 2.5 times more pages per session."
+subhead: "How Blibli achieved a 42% reduction in bounce rate, an 8x improvement in mobile conversion rate, and 2.5x more pages per session."
 authors:
+  - collindionagata
-  - joemedley
+  - swethagopalakrishnan
-date: 2021-07-21
+date: 2021-06-21
-description: ow Blibli achieved a 42% reduction in bounce rates, an 8x improvement in mobile conversions, and 2.5 times more pages per session.
+description: How Blibli achieved a 42% reduction in bounce rate, an 8x improvement in mobile conversion rate, and 2.5x more pages per session.
-hero: image/admin/qfK9zbKBQalqq5zdr1P1.jpg
+hero: image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/0d6gbBsSqZl5Z1GOhBtv.png
 alt: |
-  To do (Hero image also).
+  Images of the BliBli app.
 tags:
   - blog # blog is a required tag for the article to show up in the blog.
   - capabilities